-All accepted informal presentations will be provided to the conference participants in a set of notes entitled "Abstracts of informal presentations" (possibly in electronic form).
+All accepted informal presentations will be provided to the conference participants in a set of notes entitled "Collection of Unpublished Abstracts" (possibly in electronic form).
 All PC and SC members are allowed to submit informal presentations.

 The schedule should contain a time slot for the Association AGM of the Association CiE, and for the Women in Computability workshop.
 The AGM will be coordinated by the Association president and a designated AGM chair; the WiC workshop will be coordinated by an organizer chosen by the Steering Committee.

 The schedule can contain half a day for an excursion.